ProjectSegfault/website/src/routes/minecraft/index.md

 **Bedrock**: `mc.projectsegfau.lt:19132`

-_Psst, you can join bedrock on your Switch using the app we’ve linked below!_
+_Psst, you can join the Bedrock edition server on your Switch using the app we’ve linked below!_

 ## Links